MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/manage-third-party-apps-license.md

    :::image type="content" source="~/assets/images/first-party-license-mgt/saas.png" alt-text="The screenshots shows how to enter Offer ID and Offer alias in the Partner Center.":::

-1. In Offer setup page, under setup details, select the checkbox **Yes, I would like Microsoft to manage customer licenses on my behalf**.
+1. In the Offer setup page, under setup details, select the checkbox **Yes, I would like Microsoft to manage customer licenses on my behalf**.

    :::image type="content" source="~/assets/images/first-party-license-mgt/saas-isvpilot.png" alt-text="The screenshots shows the offer setup page to setup license to manage for your app within Teams.":::